HH197/Grad-Learn/README.md

 However, a neglected fact is that gradient descent may also be applied to “simpler” linear models when appropriate.
 Towards this line, we developed a gradient descent-based stochastic optimization process for the ZINB-WaVE to overcome the scalability and efficiency challenges inherited in its optimization procedure.
 We combined the new optimization method with modern statistical and machine learning libraries, which resulted in the ZINB-Grad, a gradient-based ZINB GLMM with GPU acceleration, high-performance scalability, and memory-efficient estimation.

-**Our implementation is available [here](https://github.com/HH197/ZINB-Grad/tree/main/Code) with descriptions of how to use ZINB-Grad.**

 ## Results And Model Evaluation